mGresset/beelieve_in_ourselves/README.md

 In the programming field, we were able to experiment with the implementation and management of several sensors with Arduino, each of which has its own specificity.

-It was also an opportunity for us to put our ingenuity into practice by designing a 3D printed medium for the PDB as well as the outdoor temperature sensor.
+It was also an opportunity for us to put our ingenuity into practice by designing a 3D printed medium for the PDB as well as the outside temperature sensor.

 We were able to implement a complete system thanks to Sigfox and Ubidots technologies.